AshkanRafiee/Unused-IP-Finder/README.md

 2. **Execute the Script**: Run the script with sudo to ensure it has the necessary permissions:
 `sudo ./unused_ip_finder.sh <IP range>`

-3. **Input IP Range**: The script accepts various IP formats, such as:
+3. **IP Range Format**: The script accepts various IP formats, such as:
 - CIDR notation (e.g., `192.168.1.0/24`)
 - A hyphenated range (e.g., `192.168.0-2.1/24`)
 - A single IP address (e.g., `192.168.1.100`)